kazkojima/hub75e-tang-primer/README.md

 for the 16Mhz base clock.

 The prerequisites is yosys, nextpnr and Anlogic TD(Tang Dynasty) which is needed to write bit-stream to the chip.
-See also (yosys/examples/anlogic/README)[https://github.com/YosysHQ/yosys/blob/master/examples/anlogic/README].
+See also [yosys's examples/anlogic/README](https://github.com/YosysHQ/yosys/blob/master/examples/anlogic/README).